 Back sleeper, belly sleeper, side sleeper?
-Well, there are ways to modify how you are sleeping, while still sleeping how you like to sleep!
+Well, there are ways to modify how you are sleeping, while still sleeping how you like to!

-If you like to sleep on your side, you’ve got a couple of options.
+If you like to sleep on your side, you have got a couple of options.

 Another option is to sleep on your side in a fetal position.
 Begin by lying on your back, then roll onto the desired side.
 Bring your knees towards your chest, while curling your torso towards your knees.
 This position is especially useful if you have a herniated disc because it opens the spaces between the vertebrae.
 Again, make sure to switch to the other side the following night!